shengyang998/project_teal/memory-bank/activeContext.md

 - Added a synthetic geometric registration estimator (downsample + cross-correlation) with tests and marked the alignment step complete in `docs/48mp_linear_rgb_dng_steps.md`.
 - Introduced a fixture-backed regression test for the geometric alignment estimator to enforce translation/score thresholds.
 - Implemented the quad-Bayer forward operator with per-channel scaling and 2×2 binning plus synthetic pattern tests; marked the sensor-consistency step complete in `docs/48mp_linear_rgb_dng_steps.md`.
+- Built a PyTorch two-head UNet scaffold with gain-field and detail heads plus Core ML export helper and shape tests.

 ### Next Steps
-- Wire model scaffolding for gain-field/differentiable heads and export hooks.
 - Add anchor and gradient losses that consume the forward operator output.
 - Build tiled inference prototype (no model) to validate device memory/latency envelopes on target hardware.
 - Keep Python/CI analysis utilities (histograms/side-by-sides) in sync with RAW ingest paths.